Wow

 Aditi Mishra, Class 5, Inventure Academy, Bengaluru

-I kicked and screamed, and tried to wrench myself out of soothing voices and firm yet soft grips, but no. I could not forever stay out of the hellish place called hospital, and run away from the nightmare of – of – operation.
+I kicked and screamed and tried to wrench myself out of soothing voices and firm yet soft grips, but no. I could not forever stay out of the hellish place called hospital and run away from the nightmare of an operation.
 As I stepped into that confined, overpowering space, two hands held mine.
 One smooth, soft and light, the other, heavy, warm and rough.
-One of the very few reasons I held some strength in my heart was to ‘see’ who those hands belonged to.
+One of the very few reasons I held some strength in my heart was to ‘see’ whom those hands belonged to.

 “Hi, Meena!
 Pleased to meet you!”